-We’re looking to get at least 100,000 people on board.
+We’re looking to get at least 100,000 people registering interest.
 We estimate that this would help us fund the planting of six million trees!
-TreeCard will be launching in the US and a number of EU markets over the next twelve months, but so much depends on the interest and sign-ups we get from Ecosia’s users around the world.
+TreeCard hopes to launch in a number of markets over the next twelve months, but so much depends on the interest, regulatory approval and sign-ups we get from Ecosia’s users around the world.
 We’re also working hard on developing a product that people will love, and that will help us reforest the world together.

 What were you doing before starting TreeCard?

 I founded an AI startup called FluidStack with a friend at the end of 2018.
 We raised venture funding for that and it’s now a profitable entity in its own right.
 We actually provided AI infrastructure for the UK’s Corona Virus task force, based in Imperial College, so they could do low-cost monitoring of the virus’ spread.
 FluidStack is kind of like an Airbnb-style marketplace for AI servers.
 Before that I started Cashew with some fellow university students.
 It was a payments app, like Venmo or Lydia, which grew super fast in 2017 and got accepted as a startup in YCombinator at the end of 2017, before getting acquired later that year.